birchill/good-bundle/README.md

   - `region` (required) - The AWS region of the bucket, e.g. `ap-northeast-1`.

+  - `format` (optional) - `"csv"` or `"json"`.
+Defaults to `"csv"`.
+    An array may be specified to output to CSV and JSON.
+    The first format listed in the array will be treated as the primary source when looking for historical results to compare the current result against.

   - `project` (optional) - A descriptive name to use for the project.
     This is added to each record in the output file and is useful if you are logging multiple projects to the same file.
     Defaults to `owner/repository`.

+- `compression` (optional) - `"brotli"` or `"gzip"`.
+Defaults to `"brotli"`.

 - `stats` (optional) - Path to a webpack compilation stats file.